A Therapist’s Guide to Dysthymic Disorder

 Next Steps: Exploring Treatment Options for Dysthymia

 In the next section, we’ll explore the various treatment options available for managing dysthymia.
-We’ll explore psychotherapy approaches, the role of medications, and the importance of lifestyle changes in a comprehensive treatment plan.
+We’ll explore psychotherapy approaches, including interpersonal therapy, the role of medications, and the importance of lifestyle changes in a comprehensive treatment plan.
 Understanding these options can empower individuals to take control of their mental health and find effective strategies for living well with dysthymia.

 Effective Treatment Options for Dysthymia